Amazon Robotics: Overview

 The system is considered much more efficient and accurate than the traditional method of having human workers traveling around the warehouse locating and picking items.
+The robot also allows for the enhancement of Amazon cargo movement and aids in the ensurement of safety to both workers, staff, and the packages themselves.

 Acquisition by Amazon

-In March 2012, Amazon.com acquired Kiva Systems for $775 million.
+In March 2012, Amazon.com acquired Kiva Systems for US$775 million.
 At the time, this was Amazon's second-largest acquisition in its history.

-Since the acquisition by Amazon, Kiva has remained silent.
+Since the acquisition by Amazon, Kiva has remained quiet.
 The company has not announced any new Kiva customers and has stopped its marketing activities.
 Most of Kiva's sales staff have departed, though the company continues to hire in the engineering and manufacturing departments.
 Industry observers speculate that Amazon is focusing on internal operations and is not interested in sharing the technology with competitors.

 In August 2015, the company officially changed its name from Kiva Systems LLC to Amazon Robotics LLC.

 As of June 2019, Amazon had more than 200,000 robots working in their warehouses.
+Amazon now (January 2020) has more than 200K robots (they call them "drives") in their warehouses.
+Cathie Wood in 2023 predicted that by 2030 Amazon warehouses will have more robots than people by adding about 1000 per day should have 1M total in 2024 (next year), instead of linear predicted 800K.
+Newest warehouses already have more robots than people.
+Amazon Robotics introduced the robotic tech vest in 2019.

-In July 2022, Amazon unveiled its first-ever autonomous mobile robot (AMR) Proteus.
+In July 2022, Amazon unveiled its first ever autonomous mobile robot (AMR) Proteus.